by Koren Whipp

 In another propaganda poem, “A Political Reverie,” published in the Boston Gazette of February 13, 1775, Warren imagines a splendid future for America:

 Has freedom’s genius left Britannia’s shore?

 And must her sleeping patriots live no more?

-Arise, ye venerable shades! inspire,
+Arise, ye shades! inspire,

 Each languid soul with patriotic fire;